-Annual written notice of the plans shall be provided to all staff; and the faculty and staff at each school shall be trained annually on the plan applicable to the school.
+Annual written notice of the bullying prevention and intervention plan shall be provided to all staff.
+Staff shall be trained annually on the bullying prevention and intervention plan applicable to the school.

-LEGAL REFERENCES: Title VII Section 703, Civil Rights Act of 1964, as amended
+LEGAL REFS.: Title VII, Section 703, Civil Rights Act of 1964 as amended

-Federal regulations 74676 issued by the EEO Commission
+Federal Regulation 74676 issued by EEO Commission

-Title IX of the U,S, 1972 Civil Rights Act
+Title IX of the Education Amendments of 1972

 603 CMR 26.00